Waiari Water Supply Scheme

 Te Puke and other communities in the surrounding area are currently supplied by groundwater bores.
 The Waiāri plant will ease pressure on these supplies and ensure future increases in water demand can be met.

-Construction on the Waiari Pipeline and intake commenced earlier in 2019.
-Please follow the link below for the latest information about the project.
+Construction on the Waiari Pipeline and intake commenced in 2019.
+Please see the project page on Tauranga City Council's website for the latest information about the project.

 Frequently asked questions